Clarivy/GameOfLife-Homework/README.md

 You need to pack `LifeRule.h` and `LifeRule.cpp` into a zip file and submit it to OJ.

 The zip file should only contain these two files.
+For MacOS users, it is fine to have a system-generated file named `.DS_Store`.

 In Linux or MacOS, you can run the following command to pack the files: